PolicyStat/docx2html/README.md

 There are two main naming conventions in the source for docx2html there are *build* functions, which will return an etree element that represents HTML.
-And there are *get_contnet* functions which return string representations of HTML.
+And there are *get_content* functions which return string representations of HTML.